Frequently Asked Questions

 + What can you tell me about the different playing sites?

 There will be numerous playing sites and all of them are within 10-15 minutes of each other so there is no need to make specific hotel arrangements related to where your team will begin play.
 Initial pool play assignments and locations will be posted on AES the week of the tournament.
 Detailed pool play assignments and results for the entire tournament will be posted on AES throughout the weekend and will be updated in real-time as results become available.
-We have secured the following sites: the 13-court Berglund Center for our tournament headquarters (and for 18's and 16's Divisions); the 4-court Patrick Henry HS & the 4-court William Fleming HS (18's, 16's, & 15 Club Divisions); the 10-court Spectrum Sports Academy (14's Division); the 3-court Countryside Sportsplex (14's Division), and 2 courts at Salem HS (12's Division).
+We have secured the following sites for 2026: the 13-court Berglund Center for our tournament headquarters; the 4-court Patrick Henry HS & the 3-court William Fleming HS; the 5-court Performance Sportsplex (formerly known as Spectrum Sports Academy; and the 3-court Summit Sportsplex (formerly known as Countryside Sportsplex).

 On Friday night at the Berglund Center, we will be selling tournament t-shirts, sweatshirts, sweatpants, hoodies, and other apparel.
-This is the BEST time to purchase tournament apparel as some colors and sizes run out quickly!
-We will also be hosting a Recruiting Showcases for 8-12 grade girls (see Showcase tab above), a Kids' Instructional Clinic for 5-13 year olds (See Kids Clinic tab above), and we will have a door prize drawing for a variety of gift cards and other prizes after Showcase.
-A complete Friday night schedule will be posted on the Shamrock Home Page before the tournament as well.
+This is the BEST time to purchase tournament apparel as some colors and sizes sell out quickly!
+We will also be hosting a Recruiting Showcases for 8-12 grade girls (see Showcase tab above) and a Kids' Instructional Clinic for 5-13 year old boys and girls (See Kids Clinic tab above).
+A complete Friday night schedule is also posted on a separate tab as well.

 + Will there be a Coaches’ Meeting on Friday night?